utkuozdemir/gcp-calibre-web/README.md

 2. Download the service account key JSON file, rename it to `serviceaccount.json` and drop it into this project's root.

+3. Drop the public/private key to the `keys/` directory with the following names respectively: `id_rsa.pub` and `id_rsa`

-3. Create a file called `my.tfvars` under the project root.
+4. Create a file called `my.tfvars` under the project root.
    Fill in the file with all the variables below according to your needs:
    ```hcl-terraform
    # put your email address, so you can get notified if